3bHussein/Dahab-InforMatics/README.md

     6-Fix Contact ,Join us addition character in the end in Host 7-Make a logo Reference To Home Page in Host
-    8- add alt in photo for Logo ,our Technologies image in Host
+    8- add alt in photo for Logo ,our Technologies image in Host 9-Finished Creating Email for Dahab Website

 # Next progress in website
-~~This was mistaken text

-    ~~Edit About Page icon ~~
     ~~Edit About Page Header~~
     -Change photos in Main Header page
     -change photos in Slider
-    -Fix Contact ,Join us addition character in the end -Try make restricted extension   in CV in Join Us -Add hover Action for Each Tab
+    -Try make restricted extension   in CV in Join Us -Add hover Action for Each Tab
     -Apply New Email in Site